Assistant Professor of Japanese

 Before joining Connecticut College, Harb taught courses in Japanese language, literature, and film at the University of the South, where she served for two years as Chair of Japanese Studies.

-Her courses include "After-lives and Apocalypses: Postwar Japanese Cinema," "Advanced Japanese," "Heroes and Heroines in Japanese Literature and Film," "Shodo: the Art of Japanese Brushwork" and "Love, Terror and Technology in Modern East Asian Culture."
+Her courses at Connecticut College include "After-lives and Apocalypses: Postwar Japanese Cinema," “Word and Image in Japanese Poetry,” "Advanced Japanese," "Heroes and Heroines in Japanese Literature and Film," "Shodo: the Art of Japanese Brushwork" and "Screening East Asia through Masterpieces of Transnational Cinema."

 Her areas of specialization and interest include gender studies, pre-modern poetics and literati culture, multimedia and word/image studies, modern Japanese literature, Japanese film and visual culture in transnational contexts, as well as Asian American literature.